glideroggan/dream/readme.md

 # BUGS
+- 🔧we have a problem with scheduled/upcoming transactions These shouldn't be part of normal transactions, instead they should be part of a simulation task and have a separate list We can have the transaction repo save two lists, upcoming and completed A simulation task could be going over the upcoming, and if it is time for a transaction, then we will perform it.
+This way the account balance will be updated in the correct order
 - loan-workflow creates the loan too early, we need to sign first
   - it doesn't add it as a product
   - it also adds the loan 3 times...